 Repeated Bad Posture

-Bad posture causes pressure on joints and ligaments and by time the muscles contract, minimise the possibility of movement and then ailments start arising; you will get a stiff neck, tense shoulders, your lumbar and dorsal muscles feel painful, and you get throbbing headaches.
+Bad posture causes pressure on joints and ligaments and by the time the muscles contract, minimize the possibility of movement, and then ailments start arising; you will get a stiff neck, tense shoulders, and your lumbar and dorsal muscles feel painful, and you get throbbing headaches.

 Stress and Anxiety

 is part of our daily hectic lifestyle and when it accumulates over time then you will age faster.
 The function of the endocrine, the nervous and the immune system are highly affected by stress.
-Acute stress causes insomnia, depression and even Alzheimer and other ageing diseases.
+Acute stress causes insomnia, depression, and even Alzheimer’s and other aging diseases.